 To find Photoshop Autosave Files, you can go to “Primary drive(C:)/Users/username(profile name)/AppData/Roaming/Adobe Photoshop CC/AutoRecover.”
 All the unsaved and AutoSave Photoshop files are saved in this folder specifically.

 If you didn’t save your Photoshop file or your Photoshop crashed while saving, then there are ways in which you can recover these files.
 If you have the AutoSave feature enabled, you can go to the location of AutoSave files and recover the files from there.
-Or the best alternative to this is to use a third-party recovery tool, iMyFone D-Back Hard Drive Recovery Expert.
+Or the best alternative to this is to use a third-party recovery tool, iMyFone D-Back.
 It is a professional recovery tool that helps the user recover files in every scenario.
 Download the trial version to try out the tool for free.